External opportunities

 Imagine waking up in the heart of Te Rua O Te Moko / Fiordland National Park, surrounded by towering peaks, ancient rainforest, and pristine waters.
 How about taking a breathtaking helicopter flight through Piopiotahi (Milford Sound), a jet boat ride or a hike along the ancient pounamu trails that the Hollyford Track follows at the beginning or end of your scheduled work rotation.
 If you're passionate about manaakitanga (hosting), love the outdoors, have hospitality experience and high standards then this may be your dream job!

-Chefs will provide delicious kai (food) - breakfast, lunch and immaculately plated three-course meal featuring delicacies such as venison and blue cod.
+Chefs will provide delicious kai (food) - breakfast, lunch and immaculately plated three-course pre-set menu featuring delicacies such as venison and blue cod.
 With your ability to bring meals to life, you'll ensure that every dish is a culinary delight (including catering for dietary requirements).

 Housekeeping will ensure private rooms, ensuites and all lodge areas are presented in a pristine manner.